December is not just a time for festivities and holiday spirit, it is also a moment to reflect and give thanks for the year that was.

 4. Four countries in Latin America pass laws banning child marriage

 In 2017, four Latin American countries made monumental gains to end child marriage – once and for all!
-In the Dominican Republic, Honduras, Guatemala and Honduras, child marriage has been outlawed and banned with NO exceptions.
+In the Dominican Republic, Honduras, Guatemala and El Salvador, child marriage has been outlawed and banned with NO exceptions.
 Although these bans will be instrumental in abolishing child marriage, we know that implementation does not automatically follow.
 That’s why we will continue to empower and educate girls so that they can exercise their rights and can shape their own futures.

 5. Canadians pledge their support to help Change the Birth Story